Dysgraphia / Handwriting Problems – Try these ideas

 The Dyslexia A2Z website can point people in the right direction to get tests, tuition, resources, and advice.

-Maria herself is both dyslexic and dyspraxic, hence her passion for all aspects of neurodiversity, and she describes herself as being dedicated to raising awareness of dyslexia and dysgraphia.
+Maria is dyslexic and dyspraxic, hence her passion for all aspects of neurodiversity.
+She describes herself as “dedicated to raising awareness of all aspects of neurodiversity, including dyslexia, dysgraphia and other learning difficulties”.

 Maria is 65 years of age and lives in Swindon with her husband, Chris, a retired police officer.
 They have two children.
 Maria first became involved in dyslexia when their older child experienced problems at infant school and was subsequently diagnosed with dyslexia.
 Later, their younger child was also subsequently similarly interpreted.

-In 1991 Maria established the Swindon Dyslexia Centre.
-Then, to reach a wider audience, she developed the concept of the Dyslexia A2Z website to complement the Centre’s activities and operate alongside it to continue to spread the word about learning difficulties.
+In 1991, Maria established the Swindon Dyslexia Centre.
+Then, to reach a wider audience, she developed the concept of the Dyslexia A2Z website to complement the Centre’s activities and operate alongside it to continue to spread the word about neurodiversity further afield.

 Maria Chivers has dedicated most of her working life to understanding and raising awareness of all aspects of neurodiversity, including dyslexia, dyscalculia, dysgraphia, dyspraxia and visual stress.

-For many years, Maria worked with teams of highly trained specialists – tutors, psychologists and other therapists – on a range of specific learning difficulties.
-She has also been featured on radio and television, including ‘The Learning Curve’.
+For many years, Maria worked with teams of highly trained specialists – tutors, psychologists and other therapists – on a range of s specific learning difficulties.
+She has also been featured on radio and television,’ including ‘The Learning Curve’.
 She has also delivered lectures on dyslexia.

 Due to ill health, Maria closed the Swindon Dyslexia Centre in 2009 and turned her focus to the website.